Progress Ratio Embeddings: An Impatience Signal for Robust Length Control in Neural Text Generation: Limitations

 \section{Limitations}

 Several limitations can be addressed in our work.
 Let us briefly discuss them.
-First, we have only implemented our \textsc{PRE} method within an encoder--decoder architecture, which is not the prevailing trend of current decoder-only language models.
-A natural next step would be to evaluate the robustness of length control with \textsc{PRE} method on decoder-only models, as has been done for the RPE approach in previous work \citep{Butcher_2025}.
-Moreover, length control is not only relevant for summarization and question generation tasks but many other test-to-text tasks could benefit from this capability to regulate the generated length.
+In this article, we have only describle our \textsc{PRE} method within an encoder-decoder architecture, which is not the prevailing trend of current decoder-only language models.
+A natural next step would be to evaluate the robustness of length control with the \textsc{PRE} method on decoder-only models and explore how this length control could facilitate step-by-step reasoning in content production, especially when given a progressively decreasing target length.
+Moreover, length control is not only relevant for summarization and question generation tasks but many other text-to-text tasks could benefit from this capability to regulate the generated length.
 Finally, an interesting direction for future research would be to explore length control within \textit{chain-of-thought} models.
 Being able to regulate the reasoning length could make such models more efficient at inference time, by preventing unnecessary over-generation and by allowing a deterministic adjustment of the reasoning depth.